Philadelphia Flyers: Return to contention (1994–2004)

-Lindros eclipsed the 100-point mark for the first time in 1995–96, gathering 115 points, and LeClair scored 51 goals, as the Flyers repeated as Atlantic Division champs and clinched the top seed in the East.
-Facing the eighth-seeded Tampa Bay Lightning, the Flyers dropped two of the first three games.
-They rallied by winning three straight games to win the series.
-After taking two of the first three games against the Florida Panthers in the second round, the Flyers were defeated in overtime in game four and double-overtime in game five.
-An upstart Florida club with stellar goaltending from John Vanbiesbrouck ended the Flyers' season in game six.
+Lindros eclipsed the 100-point mark for the first time in 1995–96, gathering 115 points, as the Flyers repeated as Atlantic Division champs and clinched the top seed in the East.
+After defeating the Tampa Bay Lightning in six games, they lost against the Florida Panthers in six games.

 In 1996, the Flyers moved to their present home arena, the CoreStates Center (now Xfinity Mobile Arena).